Example machine learning workflow

-For reference, the commands below can be used to create a conda environment that provides pytorch with cuda capability:
+As an example, the commands below can be used to create a Conda environment that provides PyTorch with CUDA capability.

 conda create --name gpu-env python=3.10 pip